 One driving force behind these compelling statistics is the fact that employees actually want to work for a company that promotes CSR, especially volunteerism.
 This blog provides six strategies to help harness and leverage the power of employee volunteer programs to enhance employee satisfaction and make meaningful contributions to society.

 1. HAVE A CLEAR PLAN AND GUIDELINES

-first part of a strategy is to decide what success will look like for the company.
+The first part of a strategy is to decide what success will look like for the company.
 What are the objectives of the volunteer program – is there a set employee engagement target or social outcome target?

-CSR team needs to choose what kind of program to implement.
+The CSR team needs to choose what kind of program to implement.
 Companies have several options when it comes to selecting what employee volunteer programs to implement.
 Some of the most popular options are:

 2. ADDRESS ISSUES EMPLOYEES CARE ABOUT

 An easy way to ensure a high level of employee engagement is to support causes that employees are passionate about.
 One way to get this information is to have employees complete an electronic survey.
 A 100% response rate is not guaranteed, but those who respond are likely to participate enthusiastically.
 Empowering employees to have input is a strong message showing employees that leadership trusts and values their opinions.